openvinotoolkit/openvino/docs/MO_DG/prepare_model/FP16_Compression.md

 # Compression of a Model to FP16 {#openvino_docs_MO_DG_FP16_Compression}

-Model Optimizer can convert all floating point weights to `FP16` data type.
+Model Optimizer can convert all floating-point weights to `FP16` data type.
 The resulting IR is called compressed `FP16` model.

-To compress the model use the `--data_type` option like this:
+To compress the model, use the `--data_type` option:

 ```
  mo --input_model INPUT_MODEL --data_type FP16